oosmos/oosmos/README.md

 ## Initial Set Up

-Once you've cloned OOSMOS, some of the example directories will be incomplete.
-In order to fully populate the Examples directories, you must first run the Python script populate.py while in the top-level directory.
+Once you've cloned OOSMOS, some of the example directories may be incomplete.
+In order to fully populate the `Examples` directories, you must first run the Python script `populate.py` while in the top-level directory.

 ## Key Features